carlosferreyra/acu/README.md

 This translates your single infrastructure definition into Docker Compose, Kubernetes manifests, and AWS CloudFormation—all without touching the original definition.

+## Roadmap

+See [docs/ROADMAP.md](docs/ROADMAP.md) for the draft CLI roadmap covering init/add/list, validation, formatting, diffing, schema export, graphing, and other planned commands and flags.

 ## Contributing